| |

 Building Career Readiness Capacities at HBCUs

 See how through a strategic Historically Black Colleges and Universities (HBCU) Career Readiness Program, campuses find value in connecting work-aligned micro-credentials to coursework.
-Two HBCUs, Virginia State University and Jackson State University, are taking different approaches to faculty involvement resulting in varying outcomes for students, workloads, and sustainability.
+Two HBCUs, Virginia State University and Jackson State University, are taking different approaches to faculty involvement, resulting in varying outcomes for students, workloads, and sustainability.
 This session showcases diverse applications in Computer Science, Business, and seminars.
 We explore VSU’s multi-course integration alongside JSU’s five-level governance framework and Faculty Role Intensity Continuum.
 Participants will gain scalable strategies to enrich programs and be invited to map these research-backed models onto their own institution’s needs.

 Building Microcredentials Employers Hire From: Lessons from Texas State University & WGU